zw-normal/pycallgraph/README.md

 The project uses Python ast module and simple algorithm (but effective) to generate static call graph of Python code.
 Basically it uses source code information (source file name, line no and col offset) when deciding function definition, but on the calling side, it only consider function names and the number of arguments when adding graph edges.
 Because nature of this comparison, this tool may **add extra (wrong) calling edges** for a function with common name (e.g. `save`, `load` etc.) in the graph, although considering arguments can alleviate this issue.
 It works well with functions that has more specific name (e.g. `load_plugins` etc.).

-The code and dependencies can be easily adjusted to work with both Python 2.7 or Python 3, but needs to make sure to pickup the right Python version when analysing source code.
-In other words, should match the Python version which is used by source code, or the ast module will report syntax error when trying to parse the source code files.
+The code and dependencies can be easily adjusted to work with both Python 2.7 or Python 3, but make sure to pickup the Python version matching source code (e.g. do not use Python 2 ast to analyse Python 3, or vise verse.)

-NOTE: The purpose of the code is not to achieve absolutely accurate (actually it is impossible), but to provide auxiliary to work with other methods (like code intelligence of IDE) to give a more comprehensive and convenient picture of the Python code.
+NOTE: The purpose is not to achieve absolutely accurate (actually it is impossible), but to provide auxiliary tool to give a more comprehensive and convenient picture of the Python code base.

 ## Example
 The following example is the result of checking `load_plugins` function of the open source project: https://github.com/nedbat/coveragepy: